top of page

 I am an applied climate scientist passionate about identifying and facilitating the most effective and pragmatic solutions to the current climate crisis.
 I conduct and have published several policy-relevant scientific research studies where I explore the impacts of human-emitted climate pollutants and their mitigation on climate change both during our lifetimes and for generations to come.

-Currently I am a Sr. Climate Scientist and Barbra Streisand Chair of Environmental Studies at Environmental Defense Fund, where I lead our climate science team in pursuing original climate science research and providing guidance for climate change communication and decision-making.
+Currently I am a Senior Advisor in the Office of the U.S. Special Presidential Envoy for Climate at the Department of State, working to accelerate global actions to cut emissions of climate super pollutants.
+Previously, I was a Sr. Climate Scientist and Barbra Streisand Chair of Environmental Studies at Environmental Defense Fund, leading the climate science team in pursuing original climate science research and providing guidance for climate change communication and decision-making.

 I am personally committed to communicating science to non-experts using plain language and powerful visuals.
-A few years ago I represented the U.S. in an international science communications contest and last year I gave a TED talk on the fastest way to slow down climate change .
+A few years ago I represented the U.S. in an international science communications contest and gave a TED talk on the fastest way to slow down climate change (spoiler alert: cut methane).

 RESEARCH